rh-ai-quickstart/llm-cpu-serving/README.md

 ![chat-example.png](docs/images/chat-example.png)

+Replace hours spent search policy documents with higher-value relational work.

 ## Detailed description

-The *Assistant to the HR Representative* is a lightweight quickstart designed to give HR Representatives in FSI a trusted sounding board for discussions and decisions.
+The *Assistant to the HR Representative* is a lightweight quickstart designed to give HR Representatives in Financial Services a trusted sounding board for discussions and decisions.
 Chat with this assistant for quick insights and actionable advice.

 This quickstart was designed for environments where GPUs are not available or